Day One - On the Road

 Day Two - A Day of Relaxation

-Before your dinner at Saltlik, the Block Kitchen + Bar, or Three Ravens Restaurant & Wine Bar, you transfer to your Banff hotel, where you and your partner share the excitement for a long-awaited date night.
+Before your dinner at Saltlik, the Block Kitchen + Bar, or The Grizzly House, you transfer to your Banff hotel, where you and your partner share the excitement for a long-awaited date night.
 Spending the time to get spruced up, you emerge ready to spend quality time one-on-one.
 You’ve chosen the perfect dinner that combines both of your culinary favourites with a menu that boasts new dishes and drinks to try.

 Day Three - One Last Surprise